tobiasbp/k8s-db-backup/README.md

 # To do
 - [x] Add backend _local_
+- [x] Exit code should be non 0 if any errors occured during the backup run
 - [ ] Add config parameter for expected size of backup.
 Throw error/warning if backup is too small
 - [ ] Add other rclone backends by looking at [rclone config](https://rclone.org/s3/#wasabi)
 - [ ] Setting for max number of backups?
 Max age?